 pain and symptoms are never just in one area of the body.
 It is certainly not

 ALL in your “headache”.
 It is not merely in your “frozen shoulder” or “restless

 No, the fibromyalgia pain that a fibro person experiences is multi system and that is why we believe in a multi-faceted approach to a better quality of life while living with not only fibromyalgia but related conditions as well.

 Myofascial pain is also related to fibromyalgia and it is not uncommon to have both.

 NOTE: This article covers fibromyalgia pain, but

-for an overview of all fibromyalgia symptoms, refer to the SYMPTOMS article page,
+for an overview of the fibromyalgia symptoms, refer to the SYMPTOMS LIST page here.

 extremities are a common area for fibromyalgia